Defense Costs Inside the Limit of Liability

 Defense costs generally include:

-Attorney fees (including cost of legal staff and expenses)
+Attorney fees (including the cost of legal staff and expenses)

 Court costs of the applicable jurisdiction